EMT/Toolkit/toolkit/git.md

 The `-u` option sets up tracking meaning in the future when we do a `git pull` or `git push` we don't need to specify branch names.

 When working in a branch, rebase often.
-This keeps your branch up to date with changes in master:
+This keeps your branch up to date with changes in master and reduces conflicts when you merge the two later:

 	git fetch origin master
 	git rebase origin/master